 For details on how to become a Member to take advantage of early booking, see here.

 What is the course about?

-The Tedesca Quartet - Nic Fallowfield, Jenny Curtis, Richard Muncey and Clare Bhabra - once again bring their innovative approach to Group Quartets, sitting and playing within the group and approaching everything as large-scale chamber music.
+The Tedesca Quartet – Nic Fallowfield, Jenny Curtis, Richard Muncey and Clare Bhabra, once again bring their innovative approach to Group Quartets, sitting and playing within the group and approaching everything as large-scale chamber music.
 Individual responsibility and initiative are encouraged, as is discussion on musical issues, rehearsal techniques and so on.
-This time we will be working on Dvořák’s String Quartet No 9 in D minor Op 34.
+This time we will be working on Beethoven’s String Quartet Op 18 No 5 in A and the second and third movements of Dvorak's String Quartet Op 105.
 On Wednesday the Tedesca Quartet will give a recital and entry is included in the course fee.
 As usual, we ask you to bring your own parts and to number the bars before you come.
 The first complete bar counts as bar 1 and ‘first time only’ bars at the end of repeated sections should not be taken into account in your calculations.